raul23/parsing-wikipedia/README.rst

    Deathplace: Tallahassee, Florida, U.S.
    ############################

+`:information_source:`

+ - The methods used for extracting the DOB and DOD are explained in `Part <#part-3-get-the-dob-and-dod>`_
+ - All methods 2-6 are used for extracting both the DOB and DOD.
+However, `method 1 <#method-1-bday-simplest>`_ is only used for extracting the DOB.

 `:star:` In the following, I will be explaining the most important parts of the script.

 |